-Unfortunately, this also means that some of the sweetest, happiest things will also end.
-But hopefully, they'll be replaced by phases that are just as precious and special.
-At least this is what I'm going to tell myself so that I can look forward to the next six weeks, and beyond.
+Because this also means that some of the sweetest, happiest things will also end.
+But hopefully, eventually they'll be replaced by phases that are just as precious and special.
+At least this is what I'm going to tell myself so that I can now try to look forward to the next six weeks, and beyond.

 Your much less sleep-deprived, future-thinking, and yes, oh so crazy-in-love mother x